 Copper and zinc sampling

+Note: all metals results are reported as dissolved metal concentrations.

 Copper

 Copper levels ranged from a low of undetected to one value that was above the CCC (criterion chronic concentration) value.
 The highest observation of 8.16 ug/L was observed in the Kenai River mainstem at the Slikok Creek Confluence on July 24, 2019.
 It should be noted that the associated CCC value for this sampling event was based on hardness data from another nearby 2019 sampling event on the main stem Kenai River (Table 3), thus the observation could be indicated as a potential, but unconfirmed, exceedance (see “Copper” in the Discussion section for further consideration).